ahmedvb/myreads/README.md

-# Getting Started with Create React App
+# This is a react js app developed by Ahmad Hammouda

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I develped this project from starter kits by udacity

 ## Available Scripts